At a Glance

 There’s no bad time for visiting Guatemala, though the rainy season – called invierno (winter) – makes unpaved roads more difficult from mid-May to mid-October, and into November and December in the north and east.
 In the lowland jungles of El Petén, the mud at this time will slow you down, guaranteed.
 Humidity – never low on the coasts or in El Petén – increases during the rainy season, too.
 The dry season – verano (summer) – is from about November to April, and this means sweltering heat in El Petén and along the coasts and comfortably warm days in the highlands.

-Call us on 858 345 1763 to start planning your vacation to Las Lagunas or take a look at our itineraries to Tikal
+Call us on to start planning your holiday to Las Lagunas or take a look at our itineraries to Guatemala

 Set in the jungle overlooking Quexil Lagoon and near the great Mayan city of Tikal, Las Lagunas is a comfortable boutique lodge with just 19 suites.
 The lodge has a private reserve where wildlife, especially birds and monkeys, may be observed.